PDM4AR/exercises/docs/13-satellite_docking.md

-# PDM4AR Spaceship
+# PDM4AR Satellite Docking

-This exercise tackles a complex problem in space exploration - navigating and docking a spaceship through challenging space environments.
+This exercise tackles a complex problem in space exploration - navigating and docking a satellite through challenging space environments.
-The goal is to reach the predefined target location using the available thruster of the spaceship, which force and direction can be controlled.
+The goal is to reach the predefined target location using the available thrusters of the satellite, which force can be controlled.

 ## Task